 - Company history

-- Company policies and procedures (e.g. dress code, call-off procedures)
+- Company policies and procedures (e.g., dress code, sick time, vacation, etc.)

 - Product information

 - Pay structure